 Temperature & Noise

-Running Benchmarks the highest recorded temperature was 76 degree celsius and after nearly 30 minutes of gaming, the recorded temperature was 72 degrees.
+Running Benchmarks the highest recorded temperature was 76 degrees celsius and after nearly 30 minutes of gaming, the recorded temperature was 72 degrees.

-Overall it is a very quiet and cool customer when it comes to day to day work and even under load it is neither loud or hot.
+Overall it is a very quiet and cool customer when it comes to day-to-day work and even under load, it is neither loud nor hot.